Keynote - How Do You Actually Find Bugs?

 - Get into the habit of documenting

-- Revisit code bases and failed bugs
+- Revisit code bases and failed bugs- code bases are not static- coee rewritten

 - Features added/changed